exponentcms/exponent-cms/OPTIONAL3.md

 Exponent CMS includes built-in .less and .scss stylesheet compiling support.
 Stylesheet library developers often expect their stylesheets to be pre-compiled on the server then run through a binary post-css processor.
 Our PHP based solution allows this to take place within Exponent.
-Adding this option will cause the compiler to run much slower than without it, but will add prefixes needed by older browsers.This option can be implemented by installing the [php-autoprefixer](https://github.com/padaliyajay/php-autoprefixer) package.
+Adding this option will cause the less/scss compilers to run much slower than without it, but will add prefixes needed by older browsers.This option can be implemented by installing the [php-autoprefixer](https://github.com/padaliyajay/php-autoprefixer) package.
 This library also requires the [PHP-CSS-Parser](https://github.com/sabberworm/PHP-CSS-Parser) PHP library.
-Simply extract the package into the / (root) folder and it will be automatically recognized.
+Simply extract our complete package into the / (root) folder and it will be automatically recognized.

 - [php-autoprefixerv260.zip](https://sourceforge.net/projects/exponentcms/files/Add-ons/php-autoprefixerv260.zip/download)
   This uses the php-autoprefixer v1.4 library with PHP-CSS-Parser v8.4.0 library which has been customized